Everyone will agree that the best way to inflate your blow-up mattress is by using an external electric pump; nothing beats that!

 Unlike the vacuum cleaner, the air dryer is easier to use, however, it is not as effective as the vacuum cleaner.
 Meaning, it might take a little longer to fill up your air mattress to the required firmness too.

-However, when using an air dryer, there are a few precautions that you have to keep in mind before choosing your dryer as a pump for your twin size airbed.
+However, when using an air dryer, there are a few precautions that you have to keep in mind before choosing your dryer as a pump for your sleeping airbed.
 They include the following.

 Don’t Go With Hot Air: This will easily damage the seams of your air mattress leading to punctures and eventually the destruction of your mattress.